github/vscode-codeql/CONTRIBUTING.md

 If you want to cancel recording, run the `CodeQL: Mock GitHub API Server: Cancel Scenario Recording` command.

+Once the scenario has been recorded, it's often useful to remove some of the requests to speed up the replay, particularly ones that fetch the variant analysis status.
+Once some of the request files have manually been removed, the [fix-scenario-file-numbering script](./extensions/ql-vscode/scripts/fix-scenario-file-numbering.ts) can be used to update the number of the files.
+See the script file for details on how to use.

 #### Scenario data location

 Pre-recorded scenarios are stored in `./src/mocks/scenarios`.
 However, it's possible to configure the location, by setting the `codeQL.mockGitHubApiServer.scenariosPath` configuration property in the VS Code user settings.